by Texas Homesteader ~

 It seems vegetable-gardening planting is finally going on all over the US now.
 Aaaaaahhhhh the veggie garden – how I love it.

-And I’ve also used available resources to mark where I’ve planted seeds so I won’t mistake a new sprouting seedling for a weed needing to be pulled.
+I’ve used a free available resource to mark where I’ve planted seeds.
+That way I won’t mistake a new sprouting seedling for a weed needing to be pulled.

-I cut a couple of small stems from a nearby tree.
+This Homestead Hack is super easy y’all.
+And it was free.
+I simply cut a couple of small stems from a nearby tree.
 Then I criss-crossed them on either side of the seedling and pressed the end of each twig into the soil, wedging the plant between the two.

 Homestead Hacks are all about using what resources you have.